Welcome. This article is about the leave of absence from work parents in Ontario take when they have children called Parental Leave.

 There is a maximum of 63 weeks of Parental Leave for each parent.
 It is important to stress that each parent can each take 63 weeks’ Parental Leave – there is no combination maximum.
 In fact, Parental Leave entitlements are not combined at all.
 Each parent gets their own 63 weeks of Parental Leave.

-However, birth mothers who took Pregnancy Leave are only entitled up to 61 weeks’ Parental Leave.
-In other words, birth mothers who took a Pregnancy Leave get two less weeks of Parental Leave.
+However, birth mothers who took Pregnancy Leave are only entitled to up to 61 weeks’ Parental Leave.
+In other words, birth mothers who took a Pregnancy Leave get two fewer weeks of Parental Leave.
 All other new parents are entitled to up to 63 weeks’ Parental Leave.
 All parents may choose to end the leave early.
 They do not have to take the full amount of Parental Leave.